mandarwagh9/movie-reco/README.md

-# Movie Genre Explorer
+# Movie RECO

-Welcome to **Movie Genre Explorer**!
+Welcome to **Movie RECO**!
 This project offers users an interactive and intuitive way to explore movies by genre.
 With a user-friendly design and genre-specific movie recommendations, it allows users to find their next favorite film quickly and efficiently.

 ## Features